bustr003/CalendarApplication/README.md

 All code was written using Android Studio.

-Documents written regarding our project have been uploaded as PDF files.
+Documents written for our project have been uploaded as PDF files.

 Presentation slides have been uploaded as PDF files.